Phajo Drugom Zhigpo: Early life

 Just before he died, the founder of the Drukpa school, Tsangpa Gyare Yeshe Dorje told his nephew and heir, Onre Darma Senge (1177–1237), "A Khampa son from Kham is coming.
 But he won't meet me.
 You look after him.
 Send him to the southern valley that has been visited and blessed by Orgyen Padma Jungne.
 He will be of great service to the Buddha Dharma."

-Phajo Drugom Zhigpo was born, probably in 1184, at Yangtse Babchu (ryang tse 'bab chu), Tashigang in the Do-Kham region of East Tibet the youngest of three sons of the merchant Dabzang (zla-bzang), who belonged to a branch of the Gya (rgya) clan, and his wife Achi Palmo Kyid (a lce dpal mo skyid).
+Phajo Drugom Zhigpo was born, probably in 1184, at Yangtse Babchu (yang tse 'bab chu), Tashigang in the Do-Kham region of East Tibet the youngest of three sons of the merchant Dabzang (da-bzang), who belonged to a branch of the Gya (rgya) clan, and his wife Achi Palmo Kyid (a chi pel nor kid).
 His was originally named Dondrub Gyaltsen.
 Phajo's Tibetan hagiography and Drukpa Kagyu religious histories from Bhutan relate various auspicious and miraculous signs accompanying his conception, gestation, and birth, and record that he was an obstinate and precocious child.